October 8, 2019

 Paris is a classic city break destination, and after a hot and sleepy August, the city comes alive again in September.
 There’s plenty going on to keep you entertained, such as the Autumn Festival which sees a variety of dance, music, film and theatre acts flood the city.

-The Montmartre Wine Harvest will please foodies when it runs from October 5-9, while culture vultures can enjoy ‘White Night’ on October 1.
+The Montmartre Wine Harvest will please foodies when it runs in from October 7, 2020 to October 11, 2020, while culture vultures can enjoy ‘White Night’ (Nuit Blanche en Francais!) on October 3.
 This event features a number of galleries, museums and other buildings throughout the city opening late into the night, showcasing special exhibits and events.

 In addition, of course, there are all the classic sights to enjoy too.
 Take your pick from catching world-class exhibitions at the Musée D’Orsay and the Louvre, relaxing on a river cruise down the Seine or taking a trip to the famous Eiffel Tower by night when it impresses in all its glittering glory.